Prison on Fire II: Plot

 Skull self reproaches on his mistakes to Ching, and when Ching turns his back, Skull tries to stab Ching with the toothbrush again.
 Ching eventually knocks Skull down by dragging him over the table.
 Officer Zau then opens up the gate, and tries to use his baton to hit Ching, but was stopped by a good officer.
-Unfortunately, the good officer gets knocked down by Zau's barbaric act.
+Unfortunately, the good officer gets knocked down with the Baton by Zau's barbaric act.
 Ching picks up the toothbrush and hides it while Officer Zau approaches him.
 Zau hits Ching's left arm and Ching uses the toothbrush, and stabs it into Officer Zau's left eye.
 Officer Zau screams in pain and engages in delirium.
 Officer Zau collapses on the floor and Ching faints.
 Ching awakes in a hospital and takes up his son's report card and reads it.

 His cellmate commented that his son's "handwriting was not bad", also a message for his dad: "Dad, don't be naughty in prison, Don't let me worry about you, remember..." this sentence is meaningful, "Tolerate, Tolerate, Tolerate...."
 Ching was discharged from the hospital and was being brought back to his cell, an officer told him that he was lucky that he had an officer to stand witness for him about the fight, that officer also gained a higher position thanks to him, signaling an end to the chaos.
+Dragon was also subsequently captured after.

 A new superintendent visits the cell and it is a coincidence that they met together back at the orphanage when he escaped the prison for the first time.
-Ching requests the superintendent, when he visits the orphanage, to look out for his son.
-Before the ending credits roll, an officer says "Long time no see" to Ching, and its officer "Scarface" from the previous film, Ching then self mutters ... about how unlucky he is.
+Ching requests the superintendent, when he visits the orphanage, to visit his son.
+Whilst doing labour, Ching sees Dragon on the bus being transported to another prison and the two farewell one another, with Dragon also telling him he has cleared up the mess with his men and to not worry anymore.
+Before the ending credits roll, an officer says "Long time no see" to Ching, and its officer "Scarface" from the previous film, Ching then self mutters ... about how unlucky he is and not again, and another cycle of torture.
 However the tone of the scene is built to be humorous implying Scarface no longer wields any similar threat, especially since the prisoners from the mainland were instructed not to hurt Ching, while he maintains an elder appreciation and respect from his Hongkonger cellmates.